 Tom Doctoroff is the leading authority on marketing in China.
 His successful book What Chinese Want: Culture, Communism, and China’s Modern Consumer has founds its way to the shelves of almost every company working in China.
-Mr. Doctoroff switches in his speeches easily from a hand-on approach to a higher level, and prevents any confusion by telling again many real life stories from the dynamic marketing scene in China.
+Mr. Doctoroff switches in his speeches easily from a hands-on approach to a higher level and prevents any confusion by telling again many real-life stories from the dynamic marketing scene in China.

 He recently published Twitter is Not a Strategy: Rediscovering the Art of Brand Marketing